lexis5572/Data-Science-Machine-Learning-AI-Projects/README.md

-*Descriptions* : The project aims to identify which customer making transactions.
+*Descriptions* : The project aims to predict the price of used cars based on various attributes.

 *Technologies Used* : The notebook uses model XGBoost with Kfold Validation.